stephanieyenyu/AMR_System/README.md

 manual operator intervention both contribute, and the design does not isolate their individual contributions.
 The reported intervention counts are the closest available decomposition.

-**External validity — the test distribution is severely skewed.** A single unit accounts for 123 of 164 parcels.
-Behaviour under many concurrent distinct destinations is uncharacterised, and the trip-batching figure in particular reflects one arrival pattern rather than a general efficiency claim.

 **Instrumentation — stored timestamps do not encode their own basis.** Both services strip timezone information before persisting (`.replace(tzinfo=None)`), one storing UTC and one